Bioinformatics-Research-Network/skill-assessments/Linux for Bioinformatics/README.md

 While fancy GUI-based editors like RStudio and VSCode are the best tools for most of your coding needs, there will be times when you need to write code, edit configs, and modify text files on remote servers where no GUI-based editor exists.
 While there are several strategies to get a GUI editor on a remote server (such as `jupyter-hub`, `rstudio-server`, or simply using `X11` forwarding), the most versitile and popular approach is to use a CLI-based text editor like `vim` or `nano`.

-Using `nano` (recommended), `emacs`, or `vim`, complete the following:
+Using `nano` (recommended), `emacs`, `vi`, or `vim`, complete the following:

 1. Open `hello_world.txt`
 2. Change `world` to `Linux`.
-3. Save your changes to the file.
+3. Save your changes to the file. **Q5.
+What editor did you use and what was the command to save your file changes?**
 4. Run `cat` on your modified file.
 The output should be `Hello Linux!`.

 ## Set up a protected sudoer account and connect with it

 While using the default `ubuntu` account is convenient, it also creates severe security issues.
 Anyone who holds your key (`.pem` file) has total control over your server.
-That's why it is good practice to make a secure admin account which has password-protected `sudo` capabilities. *Bonus points if you can figure out how to do 2FA instead.*
+That's why it is good practice to make a secure admin account which has password-protected `sudo` capabilities.

 Complete the following: